Xardous/StockPredictor/README.md

 # Predictor
-learning how to make a python stock predictor from some guy off youtube!
+learning how to make a python stock predictor from others to brush up on my python skills